Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mission to connect young Vietnamese intellectuals globally

 From a seed of knowledge to strong communities - overseas Vietnamese, wherever they are, are striving to assert themselves, thereby affirming Vietnam's position, sowing more seeds of dedication.
-"Every success in a foreign land is also a seed, to bear sweet fruit for the homeland in the future" - for Ms. Nguyen Thi Dieu Linh, President of the Union of Vietnamese Youth and Students in Europe - love for the homeland is as pure as that.
-Coming to the Czech Republic in 1996 when she was only 13 years old, her responsibility to the country reminds her that "she is not a single individual, but also a part of the young Vietnamese community here".
+"Every success in a foreign land is also a seed, to bear sweet fruit for the homeland tomorrow" - for Ms. Nguyen Thi Dieu Linh, President of the Union of Vietnamese Youth and Student Associations in Europe - love for the homeland is as pure as that.
+Coming to the Czech Republic in 1996 when she was only 13 years old, she reminds herself of her responsibility to the country that "she is not a single individual, but also a part of the young Vietnamese community here".

 Wherever you are, always turn towards the Fatherland -1

-Ms. Nguyen Thi Dieu Linh, Vice President of the Vietnam Network in Europe, President of the Union of Vietnamese Youth and Students in Europe, in the overseas Vietnamese delegation participating in the parade celebrating the 80th anniversary of National Day.
+Ms. Nguyen Thi Dieu Linh, Vice President of the Vietnam Network in Europe, President of the Union of Vietnamese Youth and Students in Europe, in the overseas Vietnamese delegation participating in the parade to celebrate the 80th anniversary of National Day.

 “Our love for the Fatherland is not only limited to emotions, but is also expressed through concrete actions.
-It is organizing major national holidays together, preserving and promoting Vietnamese culture to international friends.
-It is volunteering and sharing with our compatriots in times of difficulty.
-It is also an effort to introduce the image of a dynamic, modern and humane Vietnam to the place where we live.
+That is organizing major national holidays together, preserving and promoting Vietnamese culture to international friends.
+That is volunteering, sharing with compatriots in the country when facing difficulties.
+That is also the effort to introduce the image of a dynamic, modern and humane Vietnam in the place where we live.
 And above all, every young person considers studying and researching seriously as the most practical way to contribute wisdom to the homeland in the future,” she shared.

 Source: https://cand.com.vn/doi-song/du-noi-dau-cung-huong-ve-to-quoc-i780015/